26 sentenced to death in Bangladesh for killing 7 people

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

-The killings shocked the nation, and the battalion came under renewed focus after facing allegations of extrajudicial killings for many years.
-The battalion consists of soldiers, police and other security personnel.
+The killings shocked the nation, and the battalion came under a renewed focus after facing allegations of extrajudicial killings for years since it was formed in 2004 to fight serious crimes.
+The battalion consists of soldiers, police and other security personnel and has earned fame for dealing with Islamist militants in the Muslim-majority country, which has been facing threats of radicalism.

+Hossain fled to India shortly after the killings, but was arrested by Indian authorities and sent back to Bangladesh a year later.

+The court ruled that Hossain’s main target was his political rival Nazrul Islam, a panel mayor in the local city corporation who was among those abducted and killed.
+But a lawyer filmed the abductions on the street, and the assailants then abducted the lawyer and his driver and killed them as well.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.